gregm123456/person_clicker/build_plan.md

 - `secrets.json` (JSON, not committed)
 	- wifi: ssid, password
 	- automatic1111: user, password

+- `secrets.local.json` (JSON, optional, gitignored)
+  - Same structure as `secrets.json` but intended to live only on developer machine.
+The README will document creating this file from `secrets.json.template` and ensuring it is added to `.gitignore`.
+Deployment commands will explicitly include this file when syncing to the Pico.

 - `demographics.json` (JSON)
 	- mapping for Category A/B/X/Y to real category names and value arrays